On the Number of Single-Peaked Narcissistic or Single-Crossing Narcissistic Preference Profiles: Basic Definitions and Fundamentals

-\begin{example} The profile given in \cref{ex:profile} is narcissistic, single-peaked, and single-crossing with $1\triangleright 2 \triangleright 3 \triangleright 4$ being the desired order for single-peakedness and single-crossingness.
-However, if we change the preference order of voter~$3$ in \cref{ex:profile} to obtain the following
+\begin{example} The profile given in \cref{ex:profile} is narcissistic, single-peaked, and single-crossing with $1\triangleright 2 \triangleright 3 \triangleright 4$ being the desired order for the single-peaked property and the single-crossing property.
+See \cref{fig:restricted-profiles} for an visualization of both properties.